 You can’t escape the growing interest, and adoption levels, of self-service for corporate IT.
 And there are definitely self-service benefits to be reaped via a number of different self-service capabilities.
-But is your organization actually ready for self-service success?
+But is your IT service management (ITSM) organization actually ready for self-service success?

 Or, if you’re reading this after an unsuccessful self-service initiative, was your organization ready for its self-service launch?
 And instead of blaming the self-service technology for the low adoption levels, might it have been more to do with the corporate IT organization’s level of preparedness?